 - Are there new concepts you would like to introduce to the children next year?

 - Do you have all your required Administrative Records and Forms?
-We have many FREE Admin forms you can download and alter to suit your needs.

 So you have lots of things to think about during your days of cleaning!
 The process is so much more enjoyable with another adult helping out.
 Volunteer parents are helpful for cleaning practical life dishes, shelves, tables, chairs, etc. But it’s always best to have a trained Teacher/Directress and/or an Assistant clean the materials, as they are familiar with the full contents of each lesson.
 Add in some music, conversation, and laughs about moments during the school year, and the time will pass quickly.